codeacme17/marktodo/README.md

 Therefore, the purpose of Marktodo is to allow you to mark these important pieces of content and remind yourself to review them after a certain period of time.

+## Why Marktodo
+Compared to other todo plugins, they are more feature-rich, but that also means they are more cumbersome to use.
+I want Marktodo to be quick and easy!
+Users only need two clicks to add something to the todo list, and the same two clicks to remove it from the list.

 ## Download

 <p>